sagemathinc/cocalc-doc/source/project-settings.rst

 You may upload an image for any project.
 It appears in many places.
 Both a hi-res and tiny version are stored.
 The tiny version is used in most places where the project title appears across CoCalc, e.g., tabs at the top, share server listing.

 The bigger version appears in your project list, in shared projects when you click on a project in the share server listing, and project settings.
 You can click the image in the project list to open the project.
+The bigger version is also visible if you hover over the tab for the project after opening the project.

 .. figure:: img/project-settings/project-image-list.png
      :width: 80%